-Work-life balance as a Finance AVP is a term used for the idea that an individual needs time for both work and other aspects of life (personal interests, family and leisure activities).
+Work-life balance as a Sales And Marketing Tools is a term used for the idea that an individual needs time for both work and other aspects of life (personal interests, family and leisure activities).

 Our schedules are getting busier than ever before, which often causes our work or our personal lives to suffer.
-The compounding stress of Finance AVP from never-ending workday is damaging.
+The compounding stress of Sales And Marketing Tools from never-ending workday is damaging.
 It can hurt relationships, health and overall happiness.

 The best work-life balance is different for each of us because we all have different lives and different priorities.
 Work-life balance doesn’t mean an equal balance.
 There is no perfect balance you should be striving for.
 At the core of work-life balance is meaningful daily Achievement and Enjoyment.

 When employees feel a greater sense of control and ownership over their own lives, they tend to have better relationship with management and tend to feel more motivated and less stressed out at work, which in turn increases company productivity and reduces conflicts.

 Companies that encourage work-life balance have become very attractive to workers.
 These companies also tend to enjoy higher employee retention rates and more loyalty.
 Promoting balance is beneficial to both employees and companies.

 Vendor risk management is now a very important concept that needs meticulous planning.
 It is a necessity and also a policy that many companies are following for greater efficiency and profit.

 There are many Third party vendors or direct company vendors are present in many industries including software, hardware etc. Today it is an integral part of business to manage information and knowledge, as it is the most important asset of an organization.
 Information security, legal documentation, trademarks, patents, copyright are some traditional and newly evolved concepts.
 Starting from design to concept today all can be patented or protected by legal documentation.